 Repair PowerPoint File #1 – Open and Repair

-This is one of the easiest and most recommended methods to repair PowerPoint file.
-It takes no more time and no more efforts, and successfully fixes corrupt PowerPoint file in just a couple of seconds (but only if possible).
-Microsoft provides a built-in repair feature in its Office components including PowerPoint.
+It’s one of the easiest and most recommended methods to repair PowerPoint file.
+It takes no more time and no more efforts, and successfully fixes corrupt PowerPoint file within a few seconds.
+Microsoft provides a built-in repair feature in its Office components including Microsoft PowerPoint.
 The steps required to Open and Repair PowerPoint file are shown below:

-Step 1: First of all, launch Microsoft PowerPoint on your system.
+Step 1: First, launch Microsoft PowerPoint on your system.

 Don’t open the corrupt PowerPoint file here.

-Step 2: On the File menu, click Open.
+Step 2: On the taskbar, click the File menu > Open.

 Or, you may simply press Ctrl+O.

-Step 3: In the Open window, browse the corrupt PowerPoint file here.
+Step 3: In the Open dialog box, browse the corrupt PowerPoint file here.

-Click the file once to select it.
-Now click the drop-down arrow shown next to Open.
+Click the file to select it.
+Now click the drop-down arrow shown next to the Open button.

 Click Open and Repair.

-Right after that, it’ll repair PowerPoint file and open it.
-But unluckily, the trick may fail if corruption is severe.
-In such a situation, you can try few other manual tricks shown below.
+Within a few seconds, it’ll repair PowerPoint file and open it.
+Just keep in mind that the trick may fail if corruption is severe.
+In such a situation, you can try other DIY tricks.

 Repair PowerPoint File #2 – Insert Slides

-Step 1: Launch Microsoft PowerPoint on your system.
+Step 1: First, launch Microsoft PowerPoint on your system.

 Don’t open the corrupt PowerPoint file here.

-Step 2: Create a new presentation file and save it.
+Step 2: Create a new presentation file and save it with a new name.